Welcome to the Rabbit Hole

 After even the most expensive “hydrating” moisturizer failed to help, I turned to the internet and read NIH published research papers about skin.
 I looked for everything I could understand about the structure and function and regenerative cycle.
 After understanding that skin has a PH balance, a microbiome, a dead surface, a rich underworld, and a huge role in our life decisions, I started to realize that the skin care industry is full of it.

-I began experimenting from my perspective as a chef, working with different ratios of essential fatty acids profiles.
 Then I began to read maker blogs, take online classes, and buy “formula” DIY beauty books.
 None of which seemed to be rooted in reality.

 As my face began to heal, I continued to read the science and learn how intricate, vast, and complicated skin is.
 I continued to follow influencers who insisted that all skin could be perfect.